+Dyslipidemia have also been linked with the type of work and the environment.

-The kind of employment and the surroundings have been connected to dyslipidemia [9].
-Unhealthy diets, physical inactivity, and stress from mental and physical job activities are all examples of work-related issues.
-A research investigating the link between job stress and dyslipidemia [10] indicated that job stress was related with dyslipidaemia even after controlling for confounding factors.
-Dyslipidaemia has also been documented in people from several occupational groups.
-Work in the railroad business was related with high levels of low density lipoprotein, particularly among shift workers [11].Kang et al [12] also observed that working in a company and related job mental stress, particularly in the context of decision-making, were associated with high levels of blood cholesterol and triglycerides among employees.
-Employed persons spend a quarter of their lives at work, and the pressures and expectations of the job can have a negative impact on their eating habits, lifestyle, and exercise patterns, resulting in major health consequences.
+[9].
+Unhealthy diets, physical inactivity, mental & physical stress from job activities are all examples of work-related issues.
+According to a research investigating the link between job stress and dyslipidemia, reported that job stress was related with dyslipidaemia even after controlling the confounding factors[10].
+Dyslipidemia has also been documented in people from several occupational groups.
+High levels of low density lipoprotein were linked to railroad work, especially for shift workers.
+[11].Kang et al also observed that working in a company and related job mental stress, particularly in the context of decision-making, were associated with high levels of blood cholesterol and triglycerides among employees.
+Employed persons spend a quarter of their lives at work, and the pressures and expectations of the job can have a negative impact on their eating habits, lifestyle, and exercise patterns, resulting in major health consequences [12]

-Working for multinational corporations (IOC) is not immune to physical and emotional stress, and because it is primarily sedentary, its employees are at a significant risk of dyslipidemia and hence CVD.
-Sedentary habits are linked to poor metabolic profiles, according to Ezeukwu and Agwubike [13], which are frequent in dyslipidemia.
-This, along with restricted opportunities for other types of exercise and a high degree of the stress connected with job and family duties, may increase university workers' vulnerability to dyslipidaemia.
-Sedentary lifestyle and physical inactivity, either alone or in combination, are recognized predictors of atherogenic risk Ezeukwu and Agwubike [13], making them a viable prediction parameter for directing early and effective therapies.
+Employees of multinational organizations (IOC) are susceptible to physical and psychological stress, and because to their sedentary lifestyle, they are at a heightened risk of developing dyslipidemia and, consequently, cardiovascular disease.
+According to Ezeukwu and Agwubike, sedentary lifestyles are associated with poor metabolic profiles, which are common in dyslipidemia.
+University employees may be more susceptible to dyslipidemia as a result of this, limited chances for other forms of exercise, and a high level of stress related to work and family responsibilities.
+According to Ezeukwu and Agwubike, sedentary lifestyle and physical inactivity, either separately or in combination, are known indicators of atherogenic risk, making them a useful prediction parameter for guiding early and efficient interventions [13]

 Sedentary habits impact metabolic profiles, which are common in dyslipidemia.
 The rising incidence of dyslipidemia in young adults is concerning since it raises the risk of coronary heart disease later in life.
-Evaluating the prevalence of dyslipidaemia and atherogenic risk among IOC workers in Rivers and Lagos states is an essential step in the development of health promotion programs to avoid dyslipidaemia and its harmful clinical consequences [14].
-Because little is known about the frequency and variables related to dyslipidaemia among IOC personnel in Nigeria, it was necessary to establish the prevalence of dyslipidaemia and its associated factors.
-The young adult IOC workers are a prominent segment of the national population.
-As a result, establishing dyslipidemia prevalence and risk factors in these specific demographic groups will be a critical step toward enhancing awareness and prevention of dyslipidemia and its associated health consequences.
-As a result, the purpose of this study was to determine the prevalence of dyslipidemia and its related variables among IOC workers in Rivers and Lagos.
-This will give crucial data for intervention design, execution, and assessment.
+Evaluating the prevalence of dyslipidaemia and atherogenic risk among IOC workers in Rivers and Lagos states is an essential step in the development of health promotion programs to avoid dyslipidaemia and its harmful clinical consequences [14].It was required to determine the prevalence of dyslipidemia and its associated characteristics among IOC personnel in Nigeria because little is known about the condition's frequency and determinants.
+A significant portion of the country's population consists of young adult IOC workers.
+Therefore, determining the prevalence of dyslipidemia and its risk factors in these particular demographic groups will be essential to raising awareness and preventing dyslipidemia and the health issues it causes.
+Determining the prevalence of dyslipidemia and associated factors among IOC workers in Rivers and Lagos was the aim of this study.
+This will provide vital information for the planning, implementation, and evaluation of interventions.

 Material and method

 Study Design

-The study adopted a cross-sectional descriptive survey design to generate data on the Prevalence of dyslipidaemia among IOC workers in Lagos and Port Harcourt Nigeria and associated factors.
-The study was conducted within the months of December and January at selected accredited medical facilities in Rivers State and Lagos State of Nigeria.
-The International Oil Companies (IOC) has many retainer medical centres, but 10 selected centres was used with millions of staffs.
+The study adopted a cross-sectional descriptive survey design to generate data on the Prevalence of dyslipidaemia and associated factors. among IOC workers in Lagos and Port Harcourt, Nigeria The study was conducted within the months of December and January at selected accredited medical facilities in Rivers State and Lagos State of Nigeria.
+The International Oil Companies (IOC) has many retainer medical centres, but 10 selected centres was used with millions of staffs using multistage random sampling.
 Sample size for the study was 300 International Oil Companies (IOC) staff of both sexes obtained through a single population formula (Yamane’s formula) based on 95 % precision.
-20 % of this formed the subsample on which biochemical tests were conducted.
-The respondents were selected from 10 medical facilities through multistage random sampling.
+20 % of these formed the subsample on which biochemical tests were conducted.

 Inclusion and Exclusion Criteria